What Mortgage Can You Get For £600 a Month?

 Putting £600 a month toward a mortgage can go a long way, but how far exactly?
 What that monthly amount can get you as a total mortgage will be down to which lenders are available to you, the rates they offer and how reliable a lender they perceive you to be.

-This guide breaks down why each factor matters, how to get the most out of a £600 a month budget and where to go for expert advice.
+This guide explains why each factor matters, how to get the most out of a £600 a month budget, and where to get expert advice.

 What size mortgage can you get for £600 per month?

-It could vary from anything around £130,000 to £170,000.
-That’s quite a wide range but there are other factors at play where mortgage affordability is concerned, specifically what your annual income and regular outgoings are.
+It could vary from around £130,000 to £170,000.
+That’s quite a wide range, but there are other factors at play when it comes to mortgage affordability, specifically your annual income and regular outgoings.

-These key factors – along with how lenders calculate your affordability using a multiple of your annual income, rather than what your monthly budget may be – are outlined in more detail further along in this article.
+These key factors, along with how lenders calculate your affordability using a multiple of your annual income rather than your monthly budget, are outlined in more detail later in this article.

 Example calculations

-The length of the mortgage term you opt for and the interest rate you’re able to secure will directly impact what your monthly repayments will be.
-The below table of examples uses the assumption of a 10% deposit and details how these two variables might affect the total loan amount.
+The length of the mortgage term you opt for and the interest rate you’re able to secure will directly impact your monthly repayments.
+The table below of examples uses the assumption of a 10% deposit and details how these two variables might affect the total loan amount.

 Monthly repayment Interest rate Mortgage term Mortgage loan